Kevin Gowdy: Philadelphia Phillies

 Gowdy was considered a top prospect for the 2016 MLB draft; he was selected in the second round (42nd overall) by the Philadelphia Phillies.
 He bypassed a college career and signed with the Phillies for $3.5 million.
 Gowdy was assigned to the Gulf Coast League Phillies, where he spent the remainder of the season, posting a 4.00 ERA in nine innings pitched.
 He did not report to a minor league club to begin the 2017 season and instead underwent Tommy John surgery in August, sidelining him for the 2018 season as well.
 He returned to pitch in 2019 with the Lakewood BlueClaws, going 0–6 with a 4.68 ERA in 24 games (16 starts), striking out 53 batters over 77 innings.
 He did not play in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
 Gowdy opened the 2021 season with the Jersey Shore BlueClaws of the High-A East, going 4–5 with a 4.42 ERA and 63 strikeouts over 61 innings.

 Texas Rangers

 On July 30, 2021, Gowdy, Spencer Howard, and Josh Gessner were traded to the Texas Rangers in exchange for Hans Crouse, Kyle Gibson, and Ian Kennedy.
 He finished out the 2021 season with the Hickory Crawdads of the High-A East, going 2–1 with a 3.71 ERA and 26 strikeouts over 29 innings.
 Gowdy opened the 2022 season back with Hickory.
 However, he instead spent the season with the Double-A Frisco RoughRiders, posting a 2-3 record and 9.90 ERA with 33 strikeouts across 40 innings pitched.
 Gowdy elected free agency following the season on November 10, 2022.

+After spending most of his early career as a starter, Gowdy was converted to a reliever during his 2022 stint with Frisco.